Klaus Doldinger: Early life and work

+Klaus Doldinger Quartet

-He founded the Klaus Doldinger Quartet, releasing a first LP in 1963, Jazz made in Germany, with producer Siggi Loch, who became a friend for life.
+After being influenced from America and wanting to build his own musical language using modern jazz, he founded the Klaus Doldinger Quartet in 1962 with bassist Helmut Kandlberger, drummer Klaus Weiss, and organist Ingfried Hoffmann, who was a close working partner and friend of Doldinger for decades.
+He thought that there was "no better organist in Europe" than Hoffmann for the music that Doldinger wanted to make and that the band was "born with his acceptence".
+They released their first LP in 1963, Jazz Made In Germany, with producer Siggi Loch, who became a friend for life.
 The album won international recognition for jazz from Germany that was not only a copy of American models.
-The album Doldinger live at Blue Note Berlin was recorded live in the Blue Note club in Berlin the same year.
+The album Doldinger Live at Blue Note Berlin was recorded live in the Blue Note club in Berlin the same year.
+Doldinger's quartet released several more albums which incorporated Latin jazz, hard bop, and free jazz such as Doldinger In Süd Amerika and Blues Happening until their disbandment in 1970.
+Musicians such as Cees See and Peter Trunk also played in the band.
+The band was also praised for their intimate interplay.
+They regularly performed live and toured continents such as Asia, Europe, and South America, averaging around 100 gigs a year.
 During the 1960s, he played tenor saxophone, while also visiting American jazz musicians and beat groups like Ian and the Zodiacs, and making recordings.
 In part to his first album, he travelled to around 40 countries as an "ambassador of German jazz" for the Goethe-Institut.
 He was inspired especially by music from Morocco and Brazil.
 He founded a band Motherhood in 1969, making two albums of fusion jazz, again with Loch.
 His music was influenced by jazz, blues and rock, spiced by Latin American rhythms and experimental electronic sounds.